Mace and Chain: Revival

-Yale University junior Thornton Marshall founded Mace and Chain in 1956 after he failed to receive an invitation to join a secret student society.
-Yale professor Robert Penn Warren gave Marshall advice on structuring the society as "something which is a little closer to reality and that can exist in the sunlight".
-Thus, Marshall's goal was to create a senior society that would more representative of the campus community.

-Marshall recruited six friends to join his new society.
-The group met in an apartment on Wall Street and rotated the society's leadership every week.
-Mace and Chain went inactive in the 1960s when it lost its apartment lease, reportedly due to a lack of money.

-Mace and Chain reformed, then went dormant again in 1970.
 In 1993, Mace and Chain was revived by alumni members Tom Haines and William "Biff" Folberth.
+Its revival was financially supported by alumni.
+Their participation helped revive the society in the 1990s, when the children of former members came to Yale and recruited new members, supporting the restoration.
 The first class of the reformed society included five male and five female seniors.
-Although sometimes called as a secret society, the reformed Mace and Chain's membership is listed annually in campus publications.
-The society operates with “very dynamic bylaws,” allowing each delegation significant flexibility in shaping internal structures and practices.
+Although sometimes called a secret society, the reformed Mace and Chain's membership is listed annually in a campus publication.

-Mace and Chain is the youngest member of the “ancient eight consortium”, a name given to the eight most selective senior societies at Yale, also including Berzelius Society, Book and Snake, Elihu Club, St. Elmo’s Society, Scroll and Key, Skull and Bones, and Wolf’s Head Society.
+Mace and Chain is the youngest of the “Ancient Eight” (formally called the "Elite Eight"), Yale's most selective senior societies, along with Berzelius Society, Book and Snake, Elihu Club, St. Elmo’s Society, Scroll and Key, Skull and Bones, and Wolf’s Head Society.
 In 2007, the society had more than 300 alumni.
+According to a 2025 article, Mace and Chain along with Wolf's Head Society and Berzelius, are the most secretive among the Ancient Eight.

 Symbols

-The Mace and Chain emblem resulted from its founding members' discussions about chivalry.
-The symbol of Mace and Chain depicts a medieval-style armored gauntlet grasping a spiked mace, rendered in a bold black-and-white outline.
-The emblem features stylized details, including pointed spikes on the mace head and ornamental patterns on the arm.
+The society's emblem reflects its founders' discussions about chivalry, Mace and Chain's emblem depicts a medieval-style armored gauntlet grasping a spiked mace, rendered in a bold black-and-white outline with an ornamental pattern on the arm.
+Mace and Chain’s charter was described as deliberately more modern than its medieval imagery.

+Mace and Chain's nicknames are M&C and Knights.

 Tomb

-Mace and Chain is considered a "landed" society because it owns its meeting place or "tomb".
-When it was reestablished in 1993, the society initially occupied a condominium provided by alumni.
+Mace and Chain is a "landed" society because it owns its meeting place or "tomb".
+It is the youngest society at Yale to own a building.
+The tomb serves primarily as the venue for the society's rituals, meetings, and informal gatherings, consistent with traditions among Yale's landed societies where such buildings function as private clubhouses shielded from public view.

+When the society was reestablished in 1993, the it initially occupied a succession of condominiums provided by alumni.
 In 2001, the alumni gave the society an historic house on Trumbull Street in downtown New Haven.
 As of 2025, the exact address of the Mace and Chain tomb has not been publicly disclosed.
-However, tomb is a late Colonial and early-Victorian style house that was in built in 1823 with salvage from Benedict Arnold's home.
+However, the tomb is a late Colonial and early-Victorian style house that was in built in 1823 with salvaged moldings from Benedict Arnold's home.